The identity standards guide provides an overview of the Southern State Community College official identity.

 When we think of the identity of Southern State, a logo is most likely the first thing that comes to mind.
 The logo is the visual representation of our college as an institution and it is a powerful tool in communicating who we are as an organization.
 That said, it is very important that the logo is in accordance with the design guidelines outlined in this guide.
 In this section, you will find usage guidelines for the primary Southern State logo and other departmental logos within the college.

 The Southern State logo can be reversed out on black or on any of Southern State’s Official Colors.

 The Southern State seal is used for official college documents such as diplomas and business documents.
 Because of the official nature of this mark, the seal is not available for downloading.
-For permission to use the seal, please contact the Communications Department.
+For permission to use the seal, please contact Communications.

-The Departmental Logos are to be used only for the specific department for which they were intended.
-Please contact the Communications Department for more information and usage guidelines.
+The departmental logos are to be used only for the specific department for which they were intended.
+Please contact Communications for more information and usage guidelines.

 The Southern State logo can be used in a variety of applications.
 However, the logo should never be altered or changed.
 The official logo artwork should always be used and the guidelines for usage followed.